data-to-insight/dfe-csc-api-data-flows/docs/configure_api_script.md

 **DB/CMS Configuration details required for API**:

- The API script, is stored and run from within your LA, and will need to be configured with some Local DB connection parameters :
+ The API script, is stored and run from within your LA, and will need to be configured with some Local DB connection parameters.
+The following is only relevant/sensical to those currently looking at the API script  :

 - **`$testingMode`**: Bool flag to toggle btwn LA testing and data being sent externally. **`true`=NO data leaves the LA.**
 - **`$server`**: CMS Reporting (SQL)Server name, e.g. ESLLREPORTS00X